GSI-CS-CO/saftlib/saftbus/README.md

   - An instance of a service class needs to be constructed with a pointer to an instance of the corresponding driver class from which it was generated.
 ### Driver classes
   - Are normal C++ classes, there are no restrictions on how a driver class can be written.
-  - Must not be defined in the globel scope (saftbus-gen doesn't support this yet).
+  - Must not be defined in the global scope (saftbus-gen doesn't support this yet).
-  - Inheritance is explicitely allowed.
+  - Inheritance is explicitly allowed.
   - Methods and signals of the driver class which are supposed to be usable from different processes (through a Proxy object) need to be annotated with the **// @saftbus-export** comment.
 ### Proxy classes
   - Are generated from the definition of the Driver class, just like Service classes.